diskoverdata/diskover-docs/source_files/user_advanced_heatmap.md

 F) Click  **Save selection**.

->🔆 The instructions in the blue info bars are practical for quick references.
+>🔆 &nbsp;The instructions in the blue info bars are practical for quick references.

 #### Accessing the Heatmap Report